jonhoo/rfcs/text/0000-alternative-execution-contexts.md

  [criterion]: https://github.com/japaric/criterion.rs
  [Compiletest]: http://github.com/laumann/compiletest-rs

-# Detailed proposal
+# Guide-level explanation
-[detailed-proposal]: #detailed-proposal
+[guide-level-explanation]: #guide-level-explanation

-(As an eRFC I'm excluding the "how to teach this" for now; when we have more concrete ideas we can figure out how to frame it.)
+As an eRFC I'm excluding this section for now; when we have more concrete ideas we can figure out how to frame it.

+# Reference-level explanation
+[reference-level-explanation]: #reference-level-explanation

 This eRFC proposes adding a notion of *alternative execution contexts* that can support use cases like `#[test]` (both the built-in one and